intel/intel-extension-for-pytorch/docs/tutorials/llm/llm_optimize.md

 Transformers Optimization Frontend API
 ======================================

-The new API function, `ipex.optimize_transformers`, is designed to optimize transformer-based models within frontend Python modules, with a particular focus on Large Language Models (LLMs).
+The new API function, `ipex.llm.optimize`, is designed to optimize transformer-based models within frontend Python modules, with a particular focus on Large Language Models (LLMs).
 It provides optimizations for both model-wise and content-generation-wise.
-You just need to invoke the `ipex.optimize_transformers` function instead of the `ipex.optimize` function to apply all optimizations transparently.
+You just need to invoke the `ipex.llm.optimize` function instead of the `ipex.optimize` function to apply all optimizations transparently.

 This API currently works for inference workloads.
 Support for training is undergoing.
 Currently, this API supports certain models.
-Supported model list can be found at [Overview](../llm.html#supported-models).
+Supported model list can be found at [Overview](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/llm.html#ipexllm-optimized-model-list).

-API documentation is available at [API Docs page](../api_doc.html#ipex.optimize_transformers).
+API documentation is available at [API Docs page](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/api_doc.html#ipex.llm.optimize).

 ## Pseudocode of Common Usage Scenarios

 The following sections show pseudocode snippets to invoke Intel® Extension for PyTorch\* APIs to work with LLM models.
-Complete examples can be found at [the Example directory](https://github.com/intel/intel-extension-for-pytorch/tree/v2.1.0%2Bcpu/examples/cpu/inference/python/llm).
+Complete examples can be found at [the Example directory](https://github.com/intel/intel-extension-for-pytorch/tree/v2.2.0%2Bcpu/examples/cpu/inference/python/llm).

 ### FP32/BF16